 Need of the hour: A permanent Vice Chancellor for IGNOU

 Leadership plays an important role in the growth of an institution.
-IGNOU has been forced to be administered by adhoc arrangements for last three years.
-Nobody seems to be bothered about how much IGNOU and consequently its students are suffering in absence of a permanent Vice Chancellor.
+IGNOU has been forced to be administered by ad-hoc arrangements for the last three years.
+Nobody seems to be bothered about how much IGNOU and consequently its students are suffering in absence of a permanent Vice-Chancellor.
 At the moment, IGNOU is like a significantly laden rudderless vessel that is tossing on rough and treacherous waves.
 The rudder needs to be installed forthwith, lest our progeny should bemoan our lack of concern and vision.
-Hope that good sense will prevail and IGNOU will have a permanent Vice Chancellor soon who will be allowed to function as per IGNOU Act and Statutes without any further bureaucratic or political interferences.
+Hope that good sense will prevail and IGNOU will have a permanent Vice-Chancellor soon who will be allowed to function as per IGNOU Act and Statutes without any further bureaucratic or political interferences.